Our Federal Crime Practice Areas

 Federal criminal conduct usually falls under several categories and many are similar to those found in State Courts.
 Some of the most common federal cases we have dealt with include the following:

 Fraud Crimes are commonly known as white collar crimes.
-The offenses most commonly charged under this category include Antitrust violations, cases dealing with fraud such as bankruptcy fraud, bank fraud, consumer fraud, counterfeiting, insurance fraud, mail or wire fraud, Medicaid fraud, medicare fraud, money laundering, mortgage fraud, healthcare fraud, identity theft, real estate fraud, forgery, extortion, bribery and embezzlement.
+The offenses most commonly charged under this category include Antitrust violations, cases dealing with fraud such as bankruptcy fraud, bank fraud, consumer fraud, counterfeiting, insurance fraud, mail or wire fraud, Medicaid fraud, medicare fraud, money laundering, mortgage fraud, healthcare fraud, identity theft, real estate fraud, election fraud, forgery, extortion, bribery and embezzlement.

 Federal drug offenses normally involve selling, manufacturing or distributing controlled substances, such as cocaine, methamphetamine or other illegal substances.
 Most federal drug offenses involve the transportation of narcotics over state lines.
 We handle cases of drug smuggling and drug trafficking that often involves transporting the drugs from one state to another in a motor vehicle or other means of transportation.